thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 - The Client Server application uses the native Spring gRPC starter and doesn't utilize third-party libraries.
 - The project is a multi-module maven project, all the dependency versions are grouped in the properties section of parent pom.xml.
 Below are the list of child modules
     1. proto-idl - This module includes protobuf files with the service defined which will be used by the server and client.
 This sub-module will be packaged to the jar when the project is built with maven command.
     2. grpc-server - This module includes the implementation of generated stubs to handle the client requests.
 The proto-idl jar is added as dependency in the pom.xml.
-The class that implements the server stub is annotated with `@GrpcService` this will be scanned by the Spring auto-configuration and service will be registerd to Spring context when the application starts.
+The class that implements the server stub is annotated with `@GrpcService` this will be scanned by the Spring auto-configuration and service will be registered to Spring context when the application starts.
     3. grpc-client-one - This module creates the clients using the stubs, created a blocking or synchronized client.
 The proto-idl jar dependency is added in the pom.xml.
 The client is configured with retrypolicy configuration defined in application.yaml.

 ### Modules in the project